truebe/JetStreams-Project/README.md

 # This is a project for CS 441

-# The purpose of this project is to create an android app where the
+# The main purpose of this project is to create an android app using android studios where the
-# user can see airline and hotel trends during a particular time
+# the user can see airline and hotel trends during a particular time
-# of year and make a decision of when to visit San Diego based on
+# of the year and make a decision of when to visit San Diego based on
-# that information
+# that information.
+#